 The cryptochip is connected to the i.MX8M Nano CPU through the I2C1 port.

 |There is no kernel driver and no device tree entries for this hardware element, as it is managed directly from userspace.|

-Digi Embedded Yocto includes an example using this library: https://github.com/digi-embedded/dey-examples/tree/dey-3.2/maint/cryptochip-get-random.
+Digi Embedded Yocto includes an example that makes use of the CryptoAuthLib library: https://github.com/digi-embedded/dey-examples/tree/dey-3.2/maint/cryptochip-get-random.
 This application obtains random numbers from the ATECC508A and outputs them to the standard output stream:

 # ./cryptochip-gen-random | hexdump 0000000 6239 ddd4 b378 693f 14ed bfa1 447b cff1 0000010 275e fd14 e392 2b4a c2ff ac93 0f5e cbab 0000020 16c1 e6b7 a458 c5ea c96f 59c9 776a 41c5 0000030 a656 ffa8 2076 6917 f18a e9ad 9ea1 7915 0000040 b677 aec3 a0a2 c7b6 c8ce 2a1f aa6c d9fc 0000050 f75c 3b57 eea4 051b 3a5f 7bd9 523f 4544 0000060 cb1a 388c b655 e8ca d6eb e459 8a43 cd2f (...)

 The output of the application matches what you would read from a standard random number generator, like

 For example, you can also store the random data—checking the speed at which it is produced—and then run an entropy test on it: